Hi, how can we help?

 Coming from an administration and projects background, Fiona also brings with her personal experiences living in Central Western NSW and has recently returned to the Bendigo region to live.
 Fiona has been a community leader for a number of years and is passionate about creating opportunity, contributing to developing resilient communities, working together to better achieve and encourage community ownership.

-(FDF Helping Regional Communities Prepare for Drought Program)
+(FDF Helping Regional Communities Prepare for Drought Initiative)

 Jillian Kirwan Lee